bonitasoft/bonita-labs-doc/md/monitoring.md

 Based on this information, the page shows a pie chart with the proportion of cases *Late* (already behind the deadline), *Predicted late* (likelihood is below 50%), and *On time* (likelihood is 50% or above).
 The decision threshold that makes cases *Predicted late* or *On time* can be configured in the [Configuration Living Application](configure.md).

-It also contains a tabbed list of cases that identify each case by its ID as well as the name of the initiator.
+It also contains a tabbed list of cases that identifies each case by its ID as well as the name of the initiator.
 For each case *On time* and *Predicted late*, the likelihood to finish on time and the remaining time are also displayed.
 For *Late* cases, the amount of time the case has been late, as well as the initial due date are displayed.